razorpay/blade/packages/blade/src/components/Input/PasswordInput/_decisions/decisions.md

 ## Open questions

 Q1.
 Does the password toggle button qualify for a disclosure pattern?
-I couldn't find anything significant on such a usecase.
-Content visibility toggles (like FAQ sections) do qualify for such a pattern but not sure if password fits the usecase because content is already on the screen, we just change the masked text to actual?
+I couldn't find anything significant on such a use case.
+Content visibility toggles (like FAQ sections) do qualify for such a pattern but not sure if password fits the use case because content is already on the screen, we just change the masked text to actual?
 For such a pattern we would need `aria-controls` and `aria-expanded` to be implemented correctly.

 A1.
 Skipping for now.